 If you're anything like us, your lifestyle includes a mixture of different occasions and formality.
 Budget allowing, one way to address this is to own several watches, each matched to an activity and a carefully chosen strap.

-Referring back to the above examples, you could keep your two Rolexes on the original stainless steel bracelet (Datejust) and, perhaps, a stylish-but-practical NATO (Submariner).
-The Seiko goes well with a nice leather or nylon NATO, while the Citizen will look fantastic on Breitling-style black leather or a handmade Italian pull-up leather strap.
+Referring back to the above examples, you could keep your two Rolexes on the original stainless steel bracelet (Datejust) and, perhaps, a stylish-but-practical nylon (Submariner).
+The Seiko goes well with a nice leather or nylon, while the Citizen will look fantastic on Breitling-style black leather or a handmade Italian pull-up leather strap.